 When we talk to homeowners who live in older homes, one common thread is a sense of resignation about the temperature of their homes.
 Many owners of older homes see this as an unfortunate trade-off that can’t be avoided.
 But the truth is that any older home can be insulated so that it’s just as comfortable and energy-efficient as many newer homes.

-These are just a few benefits of the spray foam insulation we can use to retrofit your walls:
+These are just a few benefits of the spray foam insulation we can use to retrofit your walls or other spaces:

 ● Improved air quality

 ● Increased structural integrity of home

 If you love your older home but you hate your energy bills, spring is the perfect time to schedule home insulation services for your Twin Cities home.
 Be sure to also ask about a window upgrade as well to really make your investment completely weather-proof!